moogacs/docs.buf.build/docs/bsr/remote-generation/overview.md

 description: The BSR supports remote code generation, which means you fetch generated source code like any other dependency.
 ---

-import Image from '@site/src/components/Image';

-> Remote code generation is an **experimental feature**.
+> The [remote code generation](/bsr/remote-generation/overview) feature is currently in **alpha**.
 We started with Go and have plans to add support for other languages.
-[Let us know what language we should tackle next](../../contact.md).
+[Let us know](/contact.md) which language we should tackle next.

 A common frustration when working with Protobuf is the dependency on language specific generated code.
 Many teams implement custom tooling and scripts